G1 Significant accounting principles – assessments and assumptions for accounting purposes

 Monetary non-current receivables or monetary non-current liabilities to a foreign operation for which no settlement is planned or is not likely to take place in the foreseeable future are, in practice, part of the Company’s net investment in foreign operations.
 A foreign exchange difference arising on the monetary non-current receivable or monetary non-current liability is recognized in other comprehensive income and accumulated in a separate component of shareholders’ equity, entitled translation reserve.
 When a foreign operation is divested, the accumulated foreign exchange differences attributable to monetary non-current receivables or monetary non-current liabilities are included in the accumulated translation differences reclassified from the translation reserve in equity to profit or loss for the year.

 Changes in accounting policies

-Other new or amended accounting standards and interpretations implemented during 2020 or that have been issued but are not yet in effect are not considered to have any material impact on Sandvik’s financial statements.
+Other new or amended accounting standards and interpretations implemented during 2021 or later are not considered to have any material impact on Sandvik’s financial statements.

 Critical accounting estimates and judgments

 In order to prepare the financial statements, management and the Board make various judgments and estimates that can affect the amounts recognized in the financial statements for assets, liabilities, revenues and expenses as well as information in general, including contingent liabilities.
 The judgments and estimates discussed in notes where applicable are those deemed to be most important for an understanding of the financial statements, considering the level of significant estimations and uncertainty.
 The conditions under which Sandvik operates are gradually changing meaning that the judgments also change.